Live From EuropeSaturday, July 4

 Conflict coltan from DRC entering global supply chains via Rwanda, says Global Witness Eastern DRCs Rubaya district has among the most strategically important mineral assets in Africa, supplying around 15 of global tantalum demand.

-intellinews · about 14 hours ago
+intellinews · 18 days ago

 Live From Europe